 Caelan Johnston is a junior at Georgetown University pursuing a degree in Justice and Peace Studies with a focus on conflict transformation and sociology.
 Caelan has been with tPP since December 2020, joining as a pre-coder.
 Caelan hopes to hone her research skills and to fully immerse herself in the legal aspects of political violence with the project.
 Caelan is also a part of The Global Campaign for Peace Education.

-Maya Knepp is a Junior at Georgetown University pursuing degrees in Government and Justice & Peace Studies.
+Maya Knepp is a Senior at Georgetown University pursuing degrees in Government and Justice & Peace Studies.
 Maya has been with tPP since December 2020, starting as a pre-coder.
 Maya hopes to gain real world exposure to and experience with the criminal justice system as she hopes to attend law school after graduation.

 Varshini Regupathy is a freshman at Georgetown University pursuing a degree in Business and Global Affairs, with a minor in Justice and Peace Studies.
 Varshini has been with tPP since March 2021, and has served as a pre-coder with the project.
 At tPP, she hopes to gain more experience in the legal field and knowledge about the criminal justice system in general.
 After graduation, she hopes to pursue a law degree and a career in the field of criminal justice.